w-bonelli/w-bonelli.github.io/_posts/2020-6-7-in-the-future.md

 date: 2020-6-7
 ---

+This post is a perpetual work in progress.

 - ~~In the future~~ there is heat.[^1]

 - ~~In the future~~ there is geoengineering.[^2] If there is stratospheric aerosol injection, there may be ozone loss and elevated UV-B radiation.[^3] This has happened before.[^4]